alilafzi/User-based_Machine_Learning/README.md

 # User-based_ML
-The user defines a set of features and an output to perform a regression task.
+This repository introduces a platform to perform a user-based regression task.